brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 1 bht.md

 # Ephesians 3:1 Commentary Help Text

 ## BHT:
-Paul's imprisonment, a consequence of his bold proclamation of the Messiahship of Christ to the Gentiles, provided a tangible confirmation of his apostleship.
-Although others may have regarded his chains as a reproach, Paul saw them as a source of profit and honor for the Gentiles.
-His unwavering dedication to the name of Christ compelled him to view what the world saw as disgrace as the highest esteem.
-As a prisoner, Paul sought to build unity and extend the blessings of Christ to the Gentiles, which provoked the jealousy and anger of the Jews.
+As believers, we are all interconnected and built together spiritually.
+The apostle Paul emphasizes this unity, declaring that he is a prisoner for the sake of the gentiles.
+His imprisonment serves the purpose of advocating for the gentiles to receive the blessings of God.
+This stance caused great opposition from the Jews, highlighting the significance of Paul's sacrifice and dedication to spreading the gospel.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: